trak3r/rngesus/prompt.md

 there used to be an "add new result" functionality before the randomizers were dropped (you can check the git diff for this branch if necessary)

+- that's great but users will expect to see the "add another result" button at the bottom left of the results list (not above it)
+- add some separation between it and the save/back buttons also at the bottom of the page

 ---

 # Test Guidelines